 If you want to prevent this issue, better stick to the 0.254 mm pitch side by default and only go for the 0.127 mm side if you feel that some soft presses aren't picked up reliably.

-The current version, 0.6, is optimized for mouse click Z, but also works reliably for regular silicone dome configurations.
+The current version, 0.6, is optimized for mouse click switches, but also works reliably for regular silicone dome configurations.
 While some of the immersion gold tracks are left out, as the drill holes for easy mouse click switch alignment would break them, the total area where even light contact by the carbon pad of the silicone dome will successfully connect the two contacts is still much higher than on OEM GCC or PhobGCC 1.X paddles.

 Unlike other trigger daughterboards, with this type (as of version 0.6 and later), you don't need to trim the two alignment feet of the mouse click switches.
 In fact, it's much better to keep them on the switch, as this makes alignment during soldering much easier.